Sponsored content

 Square

-People with square-shaped faces tend to have a well-defined jawline, and the width and length of their face is often well in proportion.
+People with square-shaped faces tend to have a well-defined jawline, and the width and length of their faces are often in proportion.

-Square and rectangular frames tend to complement these facial features; and angular, round, and cat eye frames work well too.
+Square and rectangular frames tend to complement these facial features, and angular, round, and cat eye frames also work well.

 Oblong